linnabrown/run_dbcan/README.md

 run_dbcan.py EscheriaColiK12MG1655.faa protein --out_dir output_EscheriaColiK12MG1655
 ```

-While this example directory contains all the databases you will need (already formatted) and the Hotpep and FragGeneScan programs, you will still need to have the remaining programs installed on your machine (DIAMOND, HMMER, etc.).
+While this example directory contains all the databases you will need (already formatted) and the Hotpep and Prodigal programs, you will still need to have the remaining programs installed on your machine (DIAMOND, HMMER, etc.).

 To run the examples with CGCFinder turned on, run:
 ```